hassaneldash/Meta-LittleLemon-Frontend/README.md

 # Little Lemon

-Little Lemon is a restaurant website built using React, as part of the Meta Front End Developer certificate program.
-The website is designed to showcase the restaurant's menu, services, and contact information.
+Little Lemon is a restaurant website built using React, as part of Meta Front-End Developer Professional Certificate.
+The website is designed to showcase the restaurant's Home Page, contact information, and Reservations Page.

 ## Installation